Ahmedsherif1306/football-InjuryAnalysis-Prediction/README.md

 ---

-## ⭐ If you found this project useful, don't forget to give it a Star.
+If you found this project useful, consider giving it a ⭐ on GitHub.